RobSJames/EBAME6/Nanopore sequencing tutorial.md

 ![alt text](https://github.com/RobSJames/EBAME6/blob/main/hmw%20spri%20recovery%20AMX.jpg)
-_Library recovery from SPRI beads following ligation of AMII_
+_Library recovery from SPRI beads following Ultra II end prep and FFPE repair_

 Sequencing was undertaken on a single flow cell position on the GridION platform.
 Basecalling was undertaken in real time using the Super High Accuracy base caller from guppy5.
 Sequencing progressed for 24 h.